INSUBCONTINENT EXCLUSIVE:

 To that end, Rocket Lab CEO Peter Beck revealed how the company will look to effect a controlled re-entry for the Electron first-stage

 rocket booster, after which it&ll be caught mid-air by a helicopter as it descends at a speed slowed by an onboard parachute.
+This morning

 launch provided a test for a key element of that system — the re-entry control and navigation equipment and software that helps the